 OVERVIEW: REGIONAL GREENHOUSE GAS INITIATIVE

-On October 3, 2019, Governor Wolf issued an Executive Order directing the Department of Environmental Protection (DEP) to initiate a rulemaking for Pennsylvania to join the Regional Greenhouse Gas Initiative (RGGI), a multi-state compact of Northeastern and Mid-Atlantic states to reduce carbon pollution.[i]
+On October 3, 2019, Governor Wolf issued an Executive Order directing the Department of Environmental Protection (DEP) to develop a carbon budget trading program that would allow Pennsylvania to join with the Regional Greenhouse Gas Initiative, a multi-state compact of Northeastern and Mid-Atlantic states to reduce carbon pollution.[i]

-Pennsylvania’s energy efficiency law, Act 129, has reduced carbon pollution by 7 million tons in its first seven years.
-Utilities meet Act 129 targets by contracting with third parties to implement energy efficiency programs.
-Types of programs include high-efficiency appliance and lighting rebates, building retrofits, and more efficient industrial equipment, among others.[iii]
+RGGI investments complement existing policies, including electric utility energy efficiency standards like Act 129.
+Act 129 drives investment in measures that help reduce electricity use and has reduced carbon pollution by 7 million tons in its first seven years.
+Utilities meet Act 129 targets by contracting with third parties to implement energy efficiency programs, including high-efficiency appliance and lighting rebates, building retrofits, and more efficient industrial equipment.[ii]
+Energy efficiency programs also create good-paying local jobs: in 2019, energy efficiency accounted for over 71,000 Pennsylvania jobs.[iii]

-Additional energy efficiency investments with revenues generated by RGGI or through existing mechanisms such as Act 129 would significantly reduce the cost of the RGGI for electric customers.[vii]
+Additional energy efficiency investments with revenues generated by RGGI or through existing mechanisms such as Act 129 would significantly reduce the cost of RGGI for electric customers.[i]